 Treatment may consist of just one drug (single-agent therapy) or of two or more drugs (combination therapy).
 Most studies seem to indicate that combination therapies are more effective, resulting in better and/or longer-lasting responses.

-A full discussion of each treatment option is beyond the scope of this introduction.
-More information can be obtained by visiting the various sections in PUBLICATIONS and MULTIMEDIA on our website and linking to the patient-friendly publications at the end of this page.
+More information can be obtained by visiting the various subsections in PUBLICATIONS & VIDEOS on our website and by linking to the patient-friendly publications at the end of this page..
 Currently available treatment options may include one or more of the following:

 - supportive therapy such as transfusions or growth factors to boost red blood cells, white blood cells, and platelets;